FAA emergency order grounds NYC helicopter tour company involved in deadly crash

 An email seeking comment was sent to Roth.

 Also Monday, the National Transportation Safety Board said divers found key components of the Bell 206 L-4 helicopter as they wrapped up recovery efforts in the river.
-New York City police divers working with the U. S. Army Corps of Engineers and Jersey City’s Office of Emergency Management recovered and secured the main rotor system and the tail rotor system.
+New York City police divers working with the U. S. Army Corps of Engineers and Jersey City’s Office of Emergency Management recovered and secured the main rotor system and the tail rotor system, which are expected to provide clues about the crash.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.